daniil-berg/asyncio-taskpool/docs/source/pages/pool.rst

    async def queue_worker_function(in_queue: Queue, out_queue: Queue) -> None:
        while True:
            item = await in_queue.get()
-           ... # Do some work on the item amd arrive at a result. await out_queue.put(result)
+           ... # Do some work on the item and arrive at a result. await out_queue.put(result)

 How would we go about concurrently executing this function, say 5 times?
 There are (as always) a number of ways to do this with :code:`asyncio`.
 If we want to use tasks and be clean about it, we can do it like this: